Military Spouse Career Advancement (MyCAA) Scholarship ProgramUpdated: December 24, 2022

 - Supplemental activities and events

-Note: Program participants develop a plan with their MyCAA Career Counselor or Employment Readiness staff.
-All expenses are outlined at that time and the spouse is informed what is covered and NOT covered for their chosen career path.
+Note: Program participants develop plans with their school and MyCAA Career Counselor or Employment Readiness staff.
+You typically outline expenses at that time and get informed of what is and isn’t covered for your chosen career path.